 Beginning her sporting career playing GAA for Tipperary, Aisling's interest in AFLW was piqued in 2015, eventually joining the CrossCoders programme where she was fully immersed in the sport for a week-long training introduction.

-In 2018, she was drafted in to play Aussie Rules for AFL team the Western Bulldogs, based in Melbourne.
-But since the 2020 sporting season has had the brakes somewhat pulled, Aisling returned home to Ireland to take up her professional position as a physiotherapist Aisling signed up for the 'On Call for Ireland' initiative and took up a contract in Midland Regional Hospital in Portlaoise.
+In 2018, she was drafted in to play Aussie Rules for AFLW team the Western Bulldogs, based in Melbourne.
+But since the 2020 sporting season had the brakes somewhat pulled, Aisling returned home to Ireland to take up her professional position as a physiotherapist fro the remainder of the year.
+Aisling signed up for the 'On Call for Ireland' initiative and took up a contract in Midland Regional Hospital in Portlaoise.